All About Salik Dubai

 How to avoid Salik Dubai

 Some people may not want to spend their precious money on Salik charges or do not have a Salik as yet.
-Fortunately, there are certain routes across the city that can help them avoid Salik in Dubai.
+Fortunately, there are certain routes across the city that can help them avoid RTA Salik in Dubai.
 Given below are a few routes you can opt for to avoid toll gates in the city:

 - E311/ Sheikh Mohammed Bin Zayed Road: This road is viable for avoiding the Jebel Ali Salik Gate, Al Safa Salik Gate and Al Barsha Salik Gate.
 This is also helpful if you want to avoid the toll booths traveling from Abu Dhabi to Dubai.
 The residents of the neighbourhoods on Al Barsha, Sheikh Zayed Road and Jebel Ali use this route quite often.